 The LC call # ML 420 .J29 A3 2011 identifies "Decoded" by Jay-Z, which was published in 2011 (the last 4 numbers in the call number).
 M is the category for Music, and the subclass ML is for Literature on Music.
 If you click on the hyperlinked title, it will take you into the Catalog where you will find more information about the title, namely:

-The LC call # P 120 .L34 L36 2016 identifies "Language Awareness: Readings for College Writers" by Paul Eschholz et al. As demonstrated in the first example, this book was published in 2016 (the last 4 numbers in the call number).
+The LC call # P 120 .L34 L36 2016 identifies "Language Awareness: Readings for College Writers" by Paul Eschholz et al. As demonstrated in the above examples, this book was published in 2016 (the last 4 numbers in the call number).
 P is the category for Language and Linguistics.
-If you click on the hyperlinked title, it will take you into the Catalog where you will find more information about the title, namely:
+If you click on the hyperlinked title, above, it will take you into the Catalog where you will find more information about the title, namely:

 The LC call # GE 60 .C375 2014 identifies "Careers in Environment and Conservation" by Michael Shally-Jansen, and you guessed it, this book was published in 2014 (the last 4 numbers in the call number).
 G is the category for Geography and Anthropology, and the subclass GE focuses on Environmental Sciences.
 If you click on the hyperlinked title, it will take you into the Catalog where you will find 2 copies of the title, one in print and the other an e-book.
 Other information about the title include: